eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 We conclude the post with an informal discussion of Approval voting.
 I have discussed [the nuances of "strategyproofness" in Approval voting](../avstratproof){:target="_blank"} in a previous post, but I think it warrants a discussion here as well, since it is an interesting exception to the Gibbard-Satterthwaite theorem.

 Gibbard-Satterthwaite only applies to ranked voting systems.
 But there are other types of voting systems, such as approval voting, where voters can give independent votes to candidates.
-Although Gibbard's more general theorem still applies to Approval voting, [Approval in particular has been proven to be strategyproof under a strict assumption about voter preferences](https://www.jstor.org/stable/1955105){:target="_blank"}, which is that voters have "dichotomous preferences".
-That is, voters have a set of candidates they approve of and a set of candidates they disapprove of, and they are indifferent between all candidates in the same set.
+Although Gibbard's more general theorem still applies to Approval voting, [Approval in particular has been proven to be strategyproof under a strict assumption about voter preferences](https://www.jstor.org/stable/1955105){:target="_blank"}, which is that voters have "dichotomous preferences": they have a set of candidates they approve of and a set they disapprove of, and are indifferent between all candidates within each group.

 The key is that Approval is also strictly monotonic.
 If a voter approves of a candidate, then that candidate is strictly better off than if the voter disapproves of that candidate.
 Voting for that candidate can break any tie in their favor, push them into a tie with first place, increase their winning margin, or fail to help them win.
 But it can never make them go from winning to losing.
 The optimal strategy, then, is to approve all acceptable candidates and disapprove of all unacceptable candidates.
 This is strategyproof under the dichotomous preferences assumption, but does not apply when voters have three or more levels of preference.